Breast Augmentation is performed under General Anaesthetic in hospital. The hospital stay can be day or overnight.

 To read the full answer and learn other tips to make sure you maintain your new look for the long term, visit this article.

-The answer is ‘maybe’ – really depending on your body and goals and in this article I’ll explain when fat grafting is best used and the long term results.
+The answer is ‘maybe’ – really depending on your body and goals.
+In the dedicated article linked below, Dr Moncrieff explains when fat grafting is best used and the long term results.

 To read the full answer, visit this article.